sdss/datamodel/docs/sphinx/intro.rst

     datamodel_wiki -e MANGA_SPECTRO_REDUX -f mangaRss

-See :ref:`usage-dmwiki` for a full list of command-line arguments.
+See the :ref:`datamodel wiki cli <usage-dmwiki>` for a full list of command-line arguments.
 Once successfully uploaded, it will be visible on the `SDSS Datamodel <https://wiki.sdss.org/display/DATAMODEL/.Datamodel+vsdsswork>`_ site.